serjoshua/ontologies/README.md

 # Getting Started

 Clone first the whole project to your local.
+Do not forget to install and run ***MongoDB*** before running the application.

 ## Scripts